Things kids should know about bus safety.

 Things parents should know about bus safety.

-- The loading and unloading area is called the “Danger Zone.”
-This is the areas on all sides of the bus where children are in the most danger of not being seen by the driver.
+The loading and unloading area is called the “Danger Zone.”
+These are the areas on all sides of the bus where children are in the most danger of not being seen by the driver.

 Hurry to get on and off the bus.